Karatakos/paidly-assignment/Submission-README.md

 1. Else fetch requested rate + all additional rates in the cache via a single query
 1. Calcualte the inverse rate at 1/rate and add both to cache, e.g. USDJPY and JPYUSD
 1. Issue rate from cache

-## Issues & Design Decisions

-1. I incorreclty designed without a fixed constraint on currencies, i.e. if we get a rate from one-frame it's valid.
-Only late on in the assignment did I notice Currency.scala.
-1. It was not easy at first figuring out what level of abstraction goes where for this pattern.
-After some research it looks like Tagless Final and so that's where i focused -- treating DSL's similar to repos and Program's similar to commands from CQRS.
-It was a choice between a single service which is cache aware, or two services composed by the program.
-The later seemed more logical so cache implementation could switch out for a distributed cache like Redis or Elasticache in production.

 ## Run and Test